Greenside, Edinburgh: Bridge to Nowhere

 From 1970 to 2019 a high level pedestrian bridge existed over Leith Street.
 Although downgraded over time, somewhat misunderstood, and eventually removed, it was not a bridge to nowhere.

 The original concept linked to the Abercrombie Plan which foresaw a six lane road on the line of Leith Street and this was too dangerous for pedestrians to cross at road level.
 A high level pedestrian crossing was proposed.
 This linked at ground floor to the old St James Shopping Centre but due to dropping ground levels was high in relation to Leith Street.
 The original bridge discharged at high level on its east side, easing access to Calton Hill.

 Around 1995 the bridge was revamped to join to an intended temporary tower on its east side, which had lift access to the underground car park and steps down to Leith Street.
 The link to Calton Hill was removed and the bridge itself redesigned with a serpentine rather than straight form.

 Although the bridge was removed during the St James Quarter redevelopment, the tower on the east side of Leith Street still survives and includes the steps which now indeed go to nowhere.

 Greenside Parish Church

 Originally part of the parish of St Cuthbert's (which covered Edinburgh's outlying areas) it was formally made a parish in 1836.

 The church lies on the northern approach to Calton Hill between Blenheim Place and Royal Terrace.
 It was designed by James Gillespie Graham in 1830 and took nine years to complete, opening on 6 October 1839.
 The church was supportive of missionary work.
 David Clement Scott and later his brother went to lead the mission at Blantyre in 1881.
 Six years later, the three Beck sisters decided to send one of them to Blantyre.
 Janet S. Beck served there for nearly thirty years supported by her sisters.

+The church closed in 2024 following a merger with nearby congregations.
+In August 2026, the building was offered for sale at offers over £1,075,000.